marinsantiago/bnplasso-examples/README.md

 The `bnplasso` R package is available at the Github repository: [https://github.com/marinsantiago/bnplasso](https://github.com/marinsantiago/bnplasso).

-Detailed instructions on how to reproduce the results from the article are presented in the README file, located in the Supplementary Materials accompanying the main manuscript, available [here].
+Detailed instructions on how to reproduce the results from the article are presented in the README file, located in the Supplementary Materials accompanying the main manuscript, available at [https://doi.org/10.1080/10618600.2025.2572327](https://doi.org/10.1080/10618600.2025.2572327).

 ## <a name="cite"></a> Citation